shareloqs/MPSDynamics/README.md

 States (MPS).
 MPSDynamics.jl is a versatile package which supports both chain and (loop-free) tree MPS, as well as providing a choice of several time evolution algorithms.
 The package also provides strong support for the measurement of observables, as well as the storing and logging of data, which makes it a useful tool for the study of many-body physics.
-The package was originally developped with the aim of studying open system dynamics at finite temperature using the T-TEDOPA mapping [1], however the methods implemented can equally be applied to other areas of physics.
+The package was originally developed with the aim of studying open system dynamics at finite temperature using the T-TEDOPA mapping [1], however the methods implemented can equally be applied to other areas of physics.

 The methods currently implemented are